DI-GROUP/TimeFlip.Docs/Hardware/BLE_device_commutication_protocol_v3.0_en.md

 0х30 0xZZ … 0xZZ – set new password
 0xZZ … 0xZZ – password set, length is 6 symbols

-0x50 0xAA – Delete current firmware and proceed to firmware loader.
+0x50 0xAA – Delete current firmware and reboot to firmware loader.

 \* lock function  – locks TimeFlip to count time on current active facet and blocks the device from switching facets when TimeFlip is turned or flipped.